-Today ransomware is a sophisticated weapon used by cyber criminals, affecting users in many regions worldwide, targeting those living in developed and high-tech countries.
-While complete prevention of ransomware may not be possible today, Saner helps considerably reduce the risk of ransomware attack.
+Today ransomware is a sophisticated weapon used by cybercriminals, affecting users in many regions worldwide, targeting those living in developed and high-tech countries.
+While complete prevention of ransomware may not be possible today, Saner helps considerably reduce the risk of ransomware attacks.
 Further, with its admin console, Saner can reduce the potential damage that can be caused by ransomware.
 We are aggressively improving the capability of Saner to handle such threats like ransomware.

 “Saner’s first level of defense is prevention” Saner detects all potential vulnerabilities and patches all known vulnerabilities in that system and reduces the entry point and opportunity for cryptolocker or such ransomware attacks.